appwrite/templates/node-typescript/sync-with-meilisearch/README.md

-# ⚡ Sync Appwrite to Meilisearch Function
+# ⚡ Node.js (TypeScript) Sync with Meilisearch Function

 Syncs documents in an Appwrite database collection to a Meilisearch index.